 Visit our comprehensive and always up-to-date gaming monitor buyer’s guide for more options and information.

-The Samsung Odyssey G7 set a high bar for pixel response time performance regarding VA monitors, which leaves a somewhat bad taste after reviewing the G7 series.
+What’s the bottom line?
+The Samsung Odyssey G7 set a high bar for pixel response time performance regarding VA monitors, which leaves a somewhat bad taste after reviewing the G5 series.

 |Aspect Ratio||16:9 (Widescreen)|